Trade body AITA has a knock at ATVOD's unfair suffocation of UK VOD companies

 Tough action aimed at protecting children from hardcore porn videos on line has been revealed by one of Britain's media regulators.

 investigated in recent months by The Authority for Television On Demand -- co-regulator of editorial content in UK video on demand services.

 to protect children from hardcore porn on regulated video on demand ( VOD ) services, including action against on-line service Bootybox.tv .
 The porn video site closed after ATVOD issued an enforcement notification requiring the operators

-to either remove the hardcore porn content from the service or put it all behind effective access controls which would ensure that only adults could see
+to either remove the hardcore porn content from the service or put it all behind effective access controls which would ensure that only adults could see it.

 pro-active investigations into 23 more notified adult services and found 13 to be in breach of the statutory rules because they featured hardcore porn material which could be accessed by under 18's.

-Two of those found to be in breach have now closed and seven have made themselves compliant by placing all hardcore material behind an effective access control mechanism.
+in breach have now closed and seven have made themselves compliant by placing all hardcore material behind an effective access control mechanism.
 Four services which have failed to make changes to ensure that under-18s cannot normally see hardcore

 material have been referred to Ofcom so the back-stop regulator can consider whether to impose a financial penalty or restrict or suspend the service.

 ATVOD Chief Executive Pete Johnson said:

-We have made good progress in ensuring that UK operators of regulated VOD services comply with rules designed to protect children from harmful content, but we are not complacent and will continue to monitor relevant services and act as
+We have made good progress in ensuring that UK operators of regulated VOD services comply with rules designed to protect children from harmful content, but we are not complacent and will continue to monitor relevant services and act as required.

 Our recent enforcement activity has sent a clear message that UK providers of hardcore pornography on demand must take effective steps to ensure that such material is not accessible to under-18s.
 Asking visitors to a website to

 click an 'I am 18' button or enter a date of birth or use a debit card is not sufficient -- if they are going to offer explicit sex material they must know that their customers are 18, just as they would in the 'offline' world.

-In its report the authority also welcomed Ofcom's decision to confirm the TV on demand regulator's designation until 2020, and to give ATVOD more operating freedom, including removal of the need to seek prior approval from Ofcom before publishing
+In its report the authority also welcomed Ofcom's decision to confirm the TV on demand regulator's designation until 2020, and to give ATVOD more operating freedom, including removal of the need to seek prior approval from Ofcom

 Commenting on the decision, ATVOD Chair Ruth Evans said:

-decision to reflect this not just by confirming that the Designation will run until at least 2020 but also by giving ATVOD greater autonomy
+decision to reflect this not just by confirming that the Designation will run until at least 2020 but also by giving ATVOD greater autonomy and independence.

 The 2012 Annual Report also highlights: